-STEP 3: Create the paper medallion.
+Step Three: Create the paper medallion.
 I love paper medallions, especially on party hats.
 They add some really nice dimension and are so much fun!
 To create one, start with a strip of paper – mine was 1.25″ wide and I cut the strip the length of my decorative paper, 12″.
-Add tick marks every 1/4″ using a pencil and ruler.
-This will be a scoring and fold guide.
+Score every 1/4″ using a scoring board and stylus.

-Score along each tick mark – I use my paper cutter and a sharp object like my needle nose pliers.
-I lay the paper in the groove where you would usually cut and instead just score it.
-Any way you have of scoring the paper is great.
+Before I purchased a scoring board and stylus set, I used my paper cutter and a sharp object like my needle nose pliers.
+I laid the paper in the groove where you would usually cut and instead just score it.

 Lay a piece of paper down and stand up the accordion pleated circle like in the picture above.
 Then push it down bringing the center in.
 Put some hot glue in the center and push it all the way down and hold it for a minute or two.
 I add a small amount of hot glue to the top as well.

 Cut away the paper underneath so you can’t see it sticking out from behind your medallion.
 Decorate the medallion any way you want!
 I added a circle of green plaid and then printed the number 2 off my computer.
 I added some Classic Pooh scrapbook bees to finish it off.